Find out how to follow our client assets rules, including sending us a return about your client assets.

 If your firm is or becomes a CASS medium or large firm holding client money equal to or over £1 million and/or assets equal to or over £10m, you must:

 - make a director or senior manager responsible for CASS (CF10a or SMF18)

 Complete a monthly Client Money and Asset Return (CMAR)

 This gives us an overview of your client money and safe custody assets.

 Loan-based crowdfunding firms

-If your firm operates in loan-based crowdfunding, you may need to follow certain CASS rules.
+If your firm operates loan-based crowdfunding, you may need to follow certain CASS rules.

 See the summary of rules for loan-based crowdfunding platforms for more information.

-Or write to: Client Assets Department, Financial Conduct Authority, 25 The North Colonnade, London E14 5HS.
+Or write to: Client Assets and Resolution Department, Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN.